 A default 10-0 win will ONLY be awarded if a) A 'No Show' whereby the opposition fails to attend the match without giving prior notice*.
 The offending team will lose their match deposit and a new deposit will be payable. b) Fielding unregistered players and/or breaching the Guest Player rule. c) Whereby a match has to be abandoned for disciplinary purposes.
-If both teams are judged to be equally at fault, then both teams will receive no points for the match.

 * 10-0 wins are not awarded by right to the opposition of a team who failed to give 24 hours when postponing a fixture.
 However, they may be retrospectively awarded in the event that the non-postponing opposition has more than two outstanding matches to play in the Re-arranged Week.